webosose-emulator/build-webos/README.md

 This may take in the neighborhood of two hours on a multi-core workstation with a fast disk subsystem and lots of memory, or many more hours on a laptop with less memory and slower disks or in a VM.

-If you need more information about the build, please see the build guide on the webOS OSE website(webosose.org).
+If you need more information about the build, please see the build guide on the [webOS OSE website](https://www.webosose.org/docs/guides/setup/building-webos-ose/).

 Images
 ======